The Acting Studio

 About The Instructor:

-Jarvis Tomdio is an actor, musician, teacher, and co-founder of True North Sanctuary and serves as Fable & Sow’s Assistant Artistic Director.
-An alumnus of The Acting Studio NY, he has credits in theater, TV, and film.
+Jarvis Tomdio is an actor, musician, teacher, and co-founder of True North Sanctuary, and an alumnus of The Acting Studio NY.
+He has credits in theater, TV, and film.
 He views art as a tool for transformation and authentic expression.
 A proud Cameroonian and “nature boy,” Jarvis draws on his roots in a family of healers, farmers, and builders, learning to ground himself and reconnect with his ancestry through working with his hands and the land.

 His mission is to build community with other conscious creators, believing a spirit-centered village offers a holistic alternative to capitalism.
 He is excited to join Fable and Sow Theatre Farm and guide returning actors as they step back onto the stage into the game of make-believe in Fable & Sow’s The Return.